openstack/neutron/doc/source/feature_classification/feature_classification_introduction.rst

 * Complete API documentation including concept and REST call definition.
 * Complete Administrator documentation.
 * Tempest tests that define the correct functionality of the feature.
-* Enough functionality and reliability to be useful in real-world scenarios.
+* Enough functionality and reliability to be useful in real world scenarios.
 * Low probability of support for the feature being dropped.

 Required
 --------

-Required features are core networking principles that have been thoroughly tested and have been implemented in real-world use cases.
+Required features are core networking principles that have been thoroughly tested and have been implemented in real world use cases.

 In addition they satisfy the same criteria for any mature features.